top of page

 Takeaway

 Being told you were smart isn’t the problem.
-The problem is when that label keeps you from growing, taking risks, or feeling okay with imperfection.
+The issue arises when that label prevents you from growing, taking risks, or feeling okay with imperfection.
 The good news?
-You can change the way you talk to yourself and that can change how you learn, work, and relate to others.
+You can change the way you talk to yourself, and that can transform how you learn, work, and relate to others.
+Embrace the growth mindset and watch your life change for the better.

 16052 Beach Blvd.
 SUITE 228